<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Help your landlords stay up to date on the latest news in the lettings industry and the rental market with our editable email newsletter template.

-At a regional level, Greater London recorded the biggest year-on-year rent rise of over 5.4%.
-At the other end of the scale, the West Midlands recorded an annual rise of only 0.8%.
+At a regional level, Greater London recorded the biggest year-on-year rent rise of 3.8%.
+At the other end of the scale, the rental prices dropped in the South East by -0.6%.

-It was good news for tenants during June, with average salaries of those signing new leases rising month-on-month.
-Overall, average salaries were up 0.8% in Junes - growing from May’s £37,676 to £37,990.
-Salaries are up by 3.23% year-on-year.
+It was good news for tenants during September, with average salaries of those signing new leases rising month-on-month.
+Overall, average salaries were up 2.3% in September - growing from August’s £37,584 to £38,466.
+Salaries are up by 2.99% year-on-year.

 Click on region names to toggle them on and off